-Open Sky Wilderness Therapy is excited to announce that we are partnering with Western Colorado University to offer a new and unique opportunity for students enrolled in our young adult program.
-Young adult students may now earn college credits while at Open Sky as well as use college savings to pay for their treatment and education.
+Open Sky Wilderness Therapy is excited to partner with Western Colorado University to offer a unique opportunity for students enrolled in our adolescent and young adult programs.
+High school and college age students may now earn college credits while at Open Sky as well as use college savings to pay for their treatment and education.

 “The pressures on young people today are extraordinary.
-Due to challenges with mental health, substance use, or independent living, many of our young adult students have had to delay or forego college,” said Dr. Melia Snyder, clinical therapist and education director for Open Sky.
+Due to challenges with mental health, substance use, or independent living, many of our students have had to take a break from school or delay the next steps of their lives,” said Dr. Melia Snyder, Education Director for Open Sky.
 “Now, they no longer have to choose between academics and seeking treatment.
 Through this partnership, students have the chance to integrate their education with their therapeutic process.”

 “Open Sky has developed a thorough and thoughtful curriculum to accompany their program,” said Kirky Swift, director of Western Colorado University’s Extended Studies Program.
 “We have been impressed with the quality and depth of their course materials, which will provide an enriching academic experience for their students.”

 Upon successful completion of the course, students earn three college credits from Western Colorado University, a small public university located in the heart of the Rocky Mountains in Gunnison, Colorado.
 Powered by a passion for promoting intellectual maturity and personal growth, Western Colorado University’s mission is congruent with that of Open Sky.

 “We are thrilled to partner with Western Colorado University to empower students to achieve their full potential through rich educational opportunities and immersive experiences,” said Dr. Snyder.